-Iowa DOT testing included Road Rater Structural Rating, 25-Foot California Profilometer, and BPR Roughometer testing.
+Iowa DOT testing included Road Rater structural rating, 25-Foot California Profilometer, and BPR Roughometer testing.
 Results of these tests are given in Appendix C.

-Testing will be continued for a period of five years.
-Annual testing to be performed by the Iowa DOT include the Road Rater, BPR roughometer, Profilometer, rut depth measurements, and crack surveys.
-Iowa State University personnel will also perform annual insitu bearing tests on the roadway.
+Testing was continued for a period of five years.
+Annual testing performed by the Iowa DOT include the Road Rater and crack surveys.